Best bet

 Interpretive guidelines for 104 CMR 29 determining service authorization for children, adolescents and adults (Revised 12/1/2011)

-Criteria for determining who is eligible for mental health services through the Department.
+Criteria for determining who can receive mental health services through the Department.

 Massachusetts court rules and standards

-Probate and Family Court Standing Order 4-11: Administrative process for uncontested Rogers reviews and extensions.
-A Rogers guardianship allows the court to give the guardian authority to agree to extraordinary treatment for an incapacitated person who can’t agree to treatment themself.
+Probate and Family Court Standing Order 4-11: Administrative process for uncontested "Rogers" reviews and extensions.
+A Rogers guardianship is a type of guardianship where the court gives the guardian permission to agree to extraordinary treatment for an incapacitated person who can't to agree to treatment themself.

 Massachusetts Executive Orders